Best Practices for Hyperparameter Tuning - Amazon SageMaker AI

 Using the correct scales for hyperparameters

-During hyperparameter tuning, SageMaker attempts to infer if your hyperparameters are log-scaled or linear-scaled.
-Initially, SageMaker assumes linear scaling for hyperparameters.
+During hyperparameter tuning, SageMaker AI attempts to infer if your hyperparameters are log-scaled or linear-scaled.
+Initially, SageMaker AI assumes linear scaling for hyperparameters.
 If hyperparameters are log-scaled, choosing the correct scale will make your search more efficient.
-You can also select Auto for ScalingType in the CreateHyperParameterTuningJob API if you want SageMaker to detect the scale for you.
+You can also select Auto for ScalingType in the CreateHyperParameterTuningJob API if you want SageMaker AI to detect the scale for you.

 Choosing the best number of parallel training jobs

 You can use the results of previous trials to improve the performance of subsequent trials.
 Choose the largest number of parallel jobs that would provide a meaningful incremental result that is also within your region and account compute constraints.
 Use the MaxParallelTrainingJobs field to limit the number of training jobs that a hyperparameter tuning job can launch in parallel.
-For more information, see Running multiple HPO jobs in parallel on Amazon SageMaker.
+For more information, see Running multiple HPO jobs in parallel on Amazon SageMaker AI.

 Running training jobs on multiple instances